jsmolka/blog/content/posts/the-bottle/index.md

 | 33 g/l maltodextrin (n = 15) + 66 g/l sucrose  | 13 + 193 = 206      |
 | 33 g/l maltodextrin (n = 19) + 66 g/l sucrose  | 11 + 193 = 203      |

 Again, all solutions perform roughly the same.
-The fructose containing carbohydrate drives most the osmolarity while maltodextrin adds next to nothing.
-Substituting fructose with sucrose seems to be a good choice.
-The fructose containing solution might be less sweet compared to pure sucrose, but that can be offset with salt and flavoring.
+The fructose-containing carbohydrate drives most of the osmolarity, while maltodextrin adds next to nothing.
+Substituting fructose with sucrose seems like a reasonable choice when factoring in cost.
+The solution's sweetness might differ, but that can be offset with salt and flavorings.

-This chapter turned out to be a little different than I expected.
-I thought I could come up with a simple answer to prefer solution A over solution B, but as demonstrated, if you want a certain glucose to fructose ratio, you will have to put up with a certain osmolarity.
-You can dilute the solution to reduce it.
+The ratio part of this chapter turned out a little different than expected.
+I thought I could come up with a simple answer to prefer solution A over solution B, but as demonstrated, if you want a specific glucose to fructose ratio, your stomach will have to tolerate a certain osmolarity.
+You can always dilute the solution to reduce it.

 ### Electrolytes
-Salts are a little harder to calculate, because they dissociate into their ions in solution.
+Salts are a little harder to calculate because they dissociate into their ions in solution:

 | Name               | Chemical formula                                      | Molar mass [g/mol] | Particles                                                                   |
 | ------------------ | ----------------------------------------------------- | ------------------ | --------------------------------------------------------------------------- |